Energy relaxation in a vacuum capacitor-resistor circuit: measurement of multiple decays with divergent time constants: Discussion

-The relaxation of free energy differs for each plate of a capacitor in an RC circuit.
-It can involve sequential exponential decays that have dramatically different relaxation times and dependences on R. Although this is demonstrated using a vacuum capacitor a ceramic capacitor shows similar effects.
-However, as the value of RC increases the data better match the predictions of a single exponential decay, as demonstrated in fig. \ref{fig4}.

-The pattern of an initial decay that approximates the expected behavior of an RC circuit followed by inversions in the current flow that relax with different time constants is largely independent of the initial voltage.
-It appears then that the subsequent relaxations are associated with the dynamical effects due to the first relaxation: the later decays cannot be initiated without the first.
+The geometry of a circuit increases the difficulty in calculating $Q^{out}$ from Maxwell's equations. \cite{muller} Even constructing a numerical model that predicts only a single exponential decay for an RC circuit from Maxwell's equations is nontrivial. \cite{preyer} Yet the data illustrate similar but simple (a sum of exponentials) behavior for geometrically dissimilar capacitors.
+An additional issue in solving Maxwell's equations is a potential coupling between these decays.
+However, currents due to $Q^{out}$ are measured even after $Q^{in}$ has exponentially decayed over tens of time constants.
+During such times $Q^{in}$ is so small that coupling between these decays should not be significant.

+A full understanding requires more effort in modeling and data collection.
+For example, one might conjecture that $Q^{out}$ influences the response of inductors.
+The effect of such charges in circuits with energy relaxation determined by radiative rather than thermal mechanisms is also of interest, an example being a superconducting LC circuit.
+The loss due to conversion of the electrical energy stored in the capacitor into mechanical energy (or into more complicated circuit components) may, in addition, be influenced by $Q^{out}$.

-The simplicity of the exponential decay model and its ability to match the initial decay data are factors that have allowed the results presented above to have been overlooked.
+The simplicity of the Kirchhoff exponential decay model and its ability to match well the initial decay data are factors that have allowed the results presented above to have been overlooked.
+Another reason is that the deviations from exponential decay, documented above, are small.
 An additional reason involves the ubiquitous use of dielectric capacitors.
-The behavior described above might then be attributed to the complicated relaxation mechanisms in the dielectric rather than to fundamental characteristics of a capacitor.
+The novel behavior described above might then be attributed to complicated relaxation mechanisms in the dielectric rather than to a fundamental characteristic of a capacitor.
+A revision of circuit models to account for such behavior is therefore needed, particularly in applications that use a capacitor as a sensor and those that require precision data, such as is found in dielectric spectroscopy and quantum measurements.

-Energy relaxation in dynamical systems is typically modeled as a monotonically decreasing function of time.
-Examples are a stretched exponential or a sum of exponential decays with different relaxation times.
-Here a unique relaxation is documented that involves a sequence of exponential decays with increasing time constants, each separated by a transition region that involves a change in current direction.